yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

       ![](./media/NO-1.png)

-      >**Note:** The summarize text sample consists of a *prompt* that provides some text to tell the model what kind of response is required and include some contextual information.
+      >**Note:** The summarised text sample consists of a *prompt* that provides some text to tell the model what kind of response is required and includes some contextual information.

 3. At the bottom of the page, note the number of *tokens* detected in the text.
-Tokens are the basic units of a prompt - essentially words or word-parts in the text.
+Tokens are the basic units of a prompt - essentially words or word parts in the text.

 4. Use the **Generate** button to submit the prompt to the model and retrieve a response (you may need to scroll down).
 The response consists of a quiz based on the example in the prompt.